Minimum wage in Canada

 Under the Constitution of Canada, the responsibility for enacting and enforcing labour laws, including the minimum wage, rests primarily with the ten Provinces of Canada.
 The three Territories of Canada have a similar power, delegated to them by federal legislation.
 Some provinces allow lower wages to be paid to liquor servers and other gratuity earners or to inexperienced employees.

 The Government of Canada has the constitutional authority to set minimum wages only for employees within federal jurisdiction, such as federal public servants and workers in industries that are under federal regulatory jurisdiction, such as banks, airlines and interprovincial railways.
 The federal government earlier set its own minimum wage rates for workers under its jurisdiction.
-In 1996, however, the federal minimum wage was re-defined to be the general adult minimum wage rate of the province or territory where the work is performed.
+In 1996, however, the federal minimum wage was redefined to be the general adult minimum wage rate of the province or territory where the work is performed.
 Following the 2021 budget, the Government of Canada reestablished a federal minimum wage for federally regulated industries on December 29, 2021.